Plymouth Meeting, Pennsylvania: Abolition

 Following the suspicious burning of a church that had hosted abolitionist speakers, local churches and schools began denying abolitionists permission to use their buildings.
 In response, George Corson built Abolition Hall (1856), an addition to his barn at Germantown and Butler Pikes.
 The hall could accommodate up to 200 people, and hosted speakers such as Frederick Douglass, Harriet Beecher Stowe, Lucretia Mott, Mrs. Stephen Foster and William Lloyd Garrison.

 Abolition Hall later became the studio of painter Thomas Hovenden, who married George Corson's daughter Helen, also a painter, in 1881.
 Perhaps inspired by the righteous arguments that had been made in that same room a generation earlier, Hovenden painted The Last Moments of John Brown (1884), a posthumous portrait of the radical abolitionist and insurrectionist kissing a Black baby as he is led to the gallows.

 Hovenden was noted for his genre scenes of American life, many featuring his Plymouth Meeting neighbors, black and white, as models.
-He succeeded Thomas Eakins as Instructor in Painting at the Pennsylvania Academy of Fine Arts in 1886.
-Perhaps Hovenden's most famous painting, Breaking Home Ties (1890), is in the collection of the Philadelphia Art Museum.
+He succeeded Thomas Eakins as instructor in painting at the Pennsylvania Academy of Fine Arts in 1886.
+Perhaps Hovenden's most famous painting, Breaking Home Ties (1890), is in the collection of the Philadelphia Museum of Art.